b3-exmo/b3-exmo.github.io/docs/Tithing money/SEC/index.md

 > *The Church of Jesus Christ of Latter-day Saints and its ==affiliated investment manager==, Ensign Peak Advisors, Inc., have ==settled a matter== with the Securities and Exchange Commission (SEC).*

-First, I'd emphasize some highlights here: "affiliated" as a past tense verb likely means "to become part of or form a close relationship with a group or organization", or as a noun is "an organization that is officially connected with or controlled by another, usually larger, organization."
+I'd like to emphasize some highlights here: "affiliated" as a past tense verb means "to become part of or form a close relationship with a group or organization", or as a noun is "an organization that is officially connected with or controlled by another, usually larger, organization."

-"Affiliated" probably doesn't mean "preferred," or "my nephew owns this and I'll support family business."
+"Affiliated" shouldn't be interpreted to mean "preferred," or "my nephew owns this and I'll support family business."
 This is a transactional relationship.
 Ensign Peak Advisors (EPA) may not be [a subsidiary](https://www.investopedia.com/ask/answers/06/subsidiaries.asp) of the church, but EPA certainly doesn't exist independent of it.

 **If** the church is innocent, truthful, [not trying to hide anything](https://youtu.be/yXFjhU7UzoI?si=Oh_NBHX27OLmUfmH&t=72), **why did they pay the fine?**

-Outside a legal context, settling sounds like an innocuous way to reach resolution where both parties are satisfied.
-Within a legal context, settling sure sounds like demands have been met, and the accused has done something to satisfy the accuser outside the scope of a courthouse.
-Someone who actually understands legal intricacies would be a better commentator on this terminology.
+Outside a legal context, "settling" sounds like an innocuous way to reach resolution where both parties are satisfied.
+Within a legal context, settling sure sounds like demands have been met, and the accused has done something to satisfy the accuser outside the scope (and scrutiny) of a courthouse.

 &nbsp;